 Figure 10.3 shows the use of constraint properties on a parametric diagram (note that this is a subset of the corresponding diagram in the sample problem).
 This diagram shows the use of nested property references to the properties of the parts; parametric diagrams can make use of the nested property name notation to refer to multiple levels of nested property containment, as shown in this example.
 A parametric diagram is similar to an internal block diagram with the exception that the only connectors that may be shown are binding connectors connected to constraint parameters on at least one end.
-The Sample Problem in Annex B: Sample Problem provides definitions of the containing EconomyContext block for which this parametric diagram is shown.
+The Sample Problem in Annex B provides definitions of the containing EconomyContext block for which this parametric diagram is shown.

-Table 10.3 - Constraints on a parametric diagram
+Figure 10.3 -Usage of constraint blocks on a parametric diagram